dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 #### SageMaker Testing ####

-For LSTM/Tensorflow SageMaker requires access to a user devleoped Python scrip that builds and trains the model.
+For LSTM/Tensorflow SageMaker requires access to a user developed Python scrip that builds and trains the model.
 The custom file for LSTM processing on SageMaker is stored in **/source/train.py** and can be referenced in the setup of Tensorflow models in the Jupyter notebook.
-The custom code also persists the model as expected by SageMaker and calculates the needed metrics for parsing by SageMakers Hypertuning jobs.
+The custom code also persists the model as expected by SageMaker and calculates the needed metrics for parsing by SageMaker's Hypertuning jobs.

-The XGBoost model is build like any standard SageMaker built in model.
+The XGBoost model is built like any standard SageMaker built in model.

 **SageMaker Tests**